pali-english/pali-english.github.io/README.md

 Having cut off desire and hate,
 you shall reach quenching.

+    Siñca: bail out, remove water
+    Bhikkhu: mendicant, monk
+    Imaṁ: this
+    Nāvaṁ: boat
+    Sittā: when bailed out, when emptied
+    Te: you (in this context, it's used for emphasis)
+    Lahumessati: will float lightly
+    Chetvā: having cut off, having severed
+    Rāgañca: desire, lust, and
+    Dosañca: hate, and
+    Tato: then, from there
+    Nibbānamehisi: you will go to quenching, you will reach extinguishment

 Pañca chinde pañca jahe,
 pañca cuttari bhāvaye;
 Pañca saṅgātigo bhikkhu,